nanocosmos/documentation-net/docs/cloud-frontend-v3/Dashboard_User_Roles.md

 ![cf-user-expanded.jpeg](../assets/cloud-frontend/cf-user-expanded.jpg)
 *Screenshot: Expanded User in User Overview*

-### 1. Edit a User's Role
+### 1. Editing a User's Role

-:::warning Up- / Downgrading an User
+:::warning Up- / Downgrading a User
-Changing a user's role will invalidate any existing tokens for that user.
+Changing a user's role will invalidate any existing API tokens for that user.
+Secure playback tokens will not be affected and remain valid until they reach their expiration date.
 > For example, if a user is downgraded from <span className="role role-admin">nanoAdmin</span> to <span className="role role-readonly">nanoReadOnly</span>, they will immediately lose Admin rights, even if still logged in, and will only have the user-role related rights.
 Consequently, all previous Bintu tokens will become invalid.

-#### Secure Organisations
-Playback tokens issued by this user remain valid until they reach their expiration date.
 :::

 After selecting "Edit User" the user's role can be adjusted to one of the three roles: <span className="role role-admin">nanoAdmin</span>, <span className="role role-user">nanoUser</span>, and <span className="role role-readonly">nanoReadOnly</span>.